daianeklein/House-Prices-advRegressionTechniques/README.md

 <img src="https://i.ibb.co/716pKwm/Screenshot-at-jun-29-22-25-44.png" alt="Screenshot-at-jun-29-22-25-44" width="875" height="284" data-load="full" style="">

 For example, for "Street" variable (Type of road access to property), we can observe more than 99% observations concentrated in "Pave" type.
-These kind of situation were dropped from our main dataset once it couldn't explain house price.
+These kind of situation was dropped from our main dataset once it couldn't explain house price.

 <img src="https://i.ibb.co/44zmScC/Screenshot-at-jun-29-22-24-21.png" alt="Screenshot-at-jun-29-22-24-21" width="262" height="109">